misaiahh/todo-app/README.md

 # ToDo App

-A basic application using only vanilla JavaScript with TypeScript
+A basic application using only vanilla web components with TypeScript, Vite, and Vitest.

 ## Features